GeorgDangl/antlr-calculator/README.md

 [You can check out the live demo here!](http://antlr-calculator.dangl.me)

+## Installation

+Clone this repository or just go with `npm install antlr-calculator`.

 ## JavaScript

 Just reference `dist/bundle.js` and the global variable `antlrCalc` is available.